 Become a Community Partner

 The Community Impact Internships Program is highly competitive, and we strive to only select the absolute best students who are dedicated, passionate, and hard-working for this program.
 We understand what it takes to host an intern for such a short period of time and provide a full-time coordinator to support both the supervisors and the interns.
 This is a 100% donor funded program so there is no cost to your organization to participate.
 Should you be selected as a potential community partner, you will have the opportunity to meet and interview your potential intern before the program begins.
 The Coordinator of the program works with our community partners and interns to create placements that will be mutually beneficial relationships.
 We want to make sure this is a good fit for both you and the intern.
 Organizations in Baltimore City are selected as community partners for this program based on their need for an intern, interactions with members of the community, and a focus on a specific program for the intern to work on throughout the internship.
 We hope you will consider becoming a part of this program.
-To learn more about our interns and our community partners, please view the To learn more about CIIP, view the 2016 program book (view digital version) or (PDF Document: view .pdf version).
-Read more below.
+To learn more about our interns and our community partners, please view the 2017 CIIP program book (view digital version) or (PDF Document: view .pdf version).
+You can also check out our end of year overview or read more below.

 Have questions?
-Contact Abby Neyenhouse, Assistant Director/CIIP Coordinator at the Center for Social Concern, at firstname.lastname@example.org.
+Contact Eli Lopatin, Assistant Director and CIIP Coordinator at the Center for Social Concern.

 Become a Community Partner